Italian ironclad Ancona: Battle of Lissa

 On 16 July, Persano took the Italian fleet out of Ancona, bound for Lissa, where they arrived on the 18th.
 With them, they brought troop transports carrying 3,000 soldiers; the Italian warships began bombarding the Austrian forts on the island, with the intention of landing the soldiers once the fortresses had been silenced.
 In response, the Austrian Navy sent the fleet under Tegetthoff to attack the Italian ships.
-Ancona was at that time assigned to the 1st Division, commanded by Admiral Giovanni Vacca, along with the ironclads and Principe di Carignano, the divisional flagship.
+Ancona was at that time assigned to the 1st Division, commanded by Admiral Giovanni Vacca, along with the ironclads Castelfidardo and Principe di Carignano, the divisional flagship.
 After arriving off Lissa on the 18th, Persano ordered the 1st Division to bombard the Austrian fortresses protecting the island, but to retain their steel shells for an expected confrontation with the Austrian fleet.
 Ancona attacked the Perlic battery that formed part of the defenses of Port Comiso.
 Vacca erroneously believed that his ships' guns could not elevate high enough to hit the high fortifications.
 Persano then sent Vacca's division to Vis to force the harbor defenses, but by the time they arrived, night was approaching, and so he cancelled the attack.

 The next morning, Persano ordered the ironclad to enter the harbor Vis and attack the Madonna battery, supported by Ancona and the rest of the 1st Division.
 Vacca found it impossible to employ his ships in the confined waters, and they received heavy fire from the Austrian guns.
 Ancona received particularly damaging hits, one of which nearly broke off one of her armor plates.
 She was set on fire, suffering six killed and nineteen wounded men, prompting Vacca to break off and withdraw his three ironclads, leaving Formidabile to handle the battery.
 Later that evening, Vacca took Principe di Carignano, Castelfidardo, and Anconca back to Comisa, but he did little more than probe the bay before Austrian fire prompted his withdrawal.
 With the day's attacks again having yielded no results, Persano met with his senior officers to discuss options.
 His chief of staff, d'Amico, and Vacca both suggested a withdrawal owing to the shortage of coal, but Persano ruled that out.
 He ultimately decided to make another attempt on the 20th.
 Vacca would take his three ships to patrol to the north-east of the island while the rest of the fleet would again try to land the soldiers.

 Before the Italians could begin the attack, but after the fleet had begun to disperse for the landing operation, the dispatch boat arrived, bringing news of Tegetthoff's approach.
 Persano's fleet was in disarray; Vacca's ships were three miles to the northeast from Persano's main force, and three other ironclads were further away to the west.
 Persano immediately ordered his ships to form up with Vacca's, first in line abreast formation, and then in line ahead formation.
 Ancona was the third ship in the Italian line.